 School refusal is not the same as wagging

-Christopher Boyle, Jo Anderson, and Natalie Swayn
+Christopher Boyle, Jo Anderson, Natalie Swayn, University of New England

 Attempting to understand school refusal is no mean feat.
 Many people still consider it in a similar vein to “wagging” or parent-condoned absenteeism.
 However, school refusal is an often misunderstood and serious difficulty for many students.

 School refusal is a psychological problem, not truancy

 School refusal can be classified under the category of Separation Anxiety, which is listed in the Diagnostic and Statistical Manual of Mental Disorders Fifth Edition (DSM-V).
 However, school refusal is not specifically mentioned in this book.
 School refusal was previously known as School Phobia, which demonstrates its consideration as more a psychological issue rather than one of simple truancy.
 It is still poorly researched and not properly understood within education.